© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bokerley Dyke, and a section of Grim's Ditch, a section of a medieval boundary bank, and two bowl barrows on and north west of Martin Down is a scheduled monument protected by Historic England under reference 1012135.
 View the official record →

-Bokerley Dyke is a substantial linear earthwork of prehistoric and Roman date running across Martin Down in Wiltshire, serving as a territorial boundary or defensive barrier.
+Bokerley Dyke is a prehistoric linear earthwork located on Martin Down in Wiltshire, consisting of a substantial bank and ditch that runs roughly north-south across the chalk downland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012135.

 Bokerley Dyke, and a section of Grim's Ditch, a section of a medieval boundary bank, and two bowl barrows on and north west of Martin Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012135.